How to Negotiate Mello-Roos

 Mello-Roos taxes are a special type of tax that impacts some properties in California.
-Properties that are subject to it can have an additional levy that ranges from $300 to $3,600 or more per year.
+Properties that are subject to it can have an additional levy of 1 percent to 1.5 percent at initial assessment, plus an increase of as much as 2 percent per year.
 Since Mello-Roos taxes are imposed by the government, there is essentially nothing that buyers of properties in existing Mello-Roos districts can do about the taxes, but they can use the presence of the tax as a negotiating point for their purchases.

 Although you can't negotiate Mello-Roos, you may be able to negotiate the price you're paying for a house to compensate for it.

 Mello-Roos taxes date back to the passage of the Mello-Roos Community Facilities Act of 1982.
 The law allowed communities to vote a special tax on themselves to pay for costs to build new facilities such as parks, schools and museums, and to pay for additional community services when necessitated by growth.
 The act allowed communities to issue bonds that would be paid back with tax revenues provided by the district's residents.

 The bonds must be paid off within 40 years, ending the special tax – although many Mello-Roos districts expire sooner.
 Mello-Roos taxes pay for the construction of new community improvements and services by shifting the cost to the community's residents.
 Many communities with Mello-Roos taxes have new schools and generous packages of amenities.
 Mello-Roos communities are also frequently growing and may enjoy relatively low crime rates thanks to the availability of money to pay for additional policing.